 There are several reasons why damage to teeth occurs, however, sometimes it can be avoided.
 Mouth guards are designed to prevent gradual and blunt trauma, depending on the need of the wearer.
-There are to major types of mouth guards—athletic and night.
+There are two major types of mouth guards—athletic and night.
 Topanga Dental creates mouth guards that are customized to your dental situation and lifestyle.

 Topanga Athletic Guards

 Contact sports and high intensity activities often necessitate the use of protective mouth guards.
 Instead of using a generic guard that could be quite uncomfortable, why not use a customized guard that contours to your mouth.
-Yet, there is another reason why you should consider a custom athletic guard.
+Yet, that is another reason why you should consider a custom athletic guard.
 If you persist in using generic guards, you could slowly cause misalignment of your teeth.

 Topanga Night Guards

 Night guard is tool made of plastic.
 It is customized to perfectly fit your upper and lower teeth.
 With its use, you can prevent the teeth grinding.
 Even though it is called night guard, it can still be during the day.
 Dr. Maria Saguin also recommends night guard to: